Time Life: Proprietary book series publications

+Non-proprietary book series publications

-While the vast majority of published book series were initiated and produced by Time Life itself, the company also (re)issued on occasion series in similar vein as licensee under its own imprint that were originally produced and/or released by publishers elsewhere, typically for release on the US home market, though series with a British Commonwealth pedigree were released through Time-Life Books International Amsterdam, as mentioned in the colophons of the individual books.
-Aside from the translations, the English-language versions of the Commonwealth-derived series were published by a variety of publishers for the different English-speaking territories with Time Life as the USA designated one.
-These Time Life versions are far less common in the used-book markets than Time Life's own proprietary releases.
+While the vast majority of published book series were conceived, initiated and produced by Time Life itself, which included the Australian branch initiated Australian at War series, the company also (re)issued on occasion series in similar vein they were either especially commissioned for by outside parties, or as licensee of series that were originally conceived, produced and/or released by third-party publishers elsewhere, typically for release on the US home market, usually, but not always, under its own imprint.
+English-language versions of British Commonwealth-pedigree series were published by a variety of publishers for the various English-speaking territories in the world, with the regional Time-Life Books B.V.
+Amsterdam subsidiary commonly designated for Europe and the British Isles, as mentioned in the colophons of the individual volumes.
+The Amsterdam subsidiary also took care of the potential other-language editions in Europe.
+These European Time Life versions are far less common, if not outright rare, in used-book markets—the North American ones in particular—than Time Life's own proprietary releases are.
+The non-proprietary US home market releases on the other hand, are rare on European soil.
+Licensed series published under the Time-Life Books brand had the licensors dutifully mentioned in the book colophons.